-Mr. Charter has extensive senior executive leadership and board level experience in a number of sectors including financial services (CEO), mining (CEO) and real estate.
+Mr. Charter has extensive senior executive leadership and board level experience in a number of sectors including financial services, mining and real estate.
 He is currently focused on consulting (he has had consulting roles in the private, private equity and hedge fund sectors) and corporate directorships (having been involved in several corporate boards and having sat on and chaired a number of audit, compensation, governance, special, independent and strategic committees).
-He is also the Chairman of HGC Holding, a private company, which through HGC Investments is an employee-owned firm specializing in low volatility, liquid, event-driven mandates currently managing the HGC Arbitrage Fund.
-Mr. Charter also sits as a director of the World Gold Council.
-Mr. Charter's executive leadership experience includes President and CEO of a public metallurgical coal company and the Chairman and CEO of a large national financial services company.
+He is also the Chair of HGC Holding, a private company, which through HGC Investments is an employee-owned firm specializing in low volatility, liquid, event-driven mandates currently managing The HGC Fund.
+Mr. Charter's executive leadership experience includes President and CEO of a public metallurgical coal company and the Chair and CEO of a large national financial services company.